adithyaselv/adithyaselv.github.io/drafts/2015-09-06-aero-pendulum-using-arduino.md

 comments: true
 ---

-In this tutorial we'll see how to Implement Aeropendulum using Arduino. ~~The concept was inspired from the project done in Arizona State university.~~
+In this tutorial we'll see how to build an Aeropendulum using Arduino. ~~The concept was inspired from the project done in Arizona State university.~~

 ####Requirements:

 * High RPM DC motor
 * Propeller
-* L298 H-Bridge Driver
+* L298 H-Bridge Motor Driver IC
 * Arduino UNO
 * Power Supply (RPS)
 * ADXL 345 Accelerometer